Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 > **Note:** The **Cancel** option is not available to process instances with a status of `COMPLETED`.

+### Delete

+Use the **Delete** option to delete a process instance.
+When you delete a process instance a new audit event is created that indicates the process instance once existed but is now deleted.

 ### Audit {#process-instance-audit}

 Use the **Audit** option to view all audit logs for the selected process instance.
 This will open the [audit](#audit) section with the filter restricted to the application and process instance ID of the selected process instance.